10 Top Homesteading Blogs to Inspire During Social Distancing

 9. 104 Homestead

 104 Homestead is a blog about a single mother of three who homesteads on a five and a half-acre property in Maine.
 Each article covers resourceful ways of growing your own food, even if you are new to gardening.
-If you are interested in raising livestock, particularly goats, they have a myriad of information on their experience managing a goat herd, and even have some for sale!
+If you are interested in raising livestock they have information on their experience managing a goat herd.

 10. The Easy Homestead

 The Easy Homestead is your homesteading best friend for all things in the self-reliance category.
-The blog takes a holistic approach to life running a homestead, sharing struggles and setbacks, as well as a few reasons that they chose to grow their own food.
+The blog takes a holistic approach to life running a homestead.
+It shares struggles and setbacks as well as a few reasons that they chose to grow their own food.

 The homesteading lifestyle is all about slowing down and reassessing what is truly important in your life.
 Social distancing may be difficult at times, but it may also be a chance to think about what is really important.
-Homesteading blogs can be a wonderful source of community and a reminder that so many people are choosing to live in a way that resonates with them personally.
+Homesteading blogs can be a wonderful source of community.
+They can also be a reminder that so many people are choosing to live in a way that resonates with them personally.
 Wherever you are in your homesteading journey, there are so many wonderful online resources to check out.

 If you have always wanted to raise goats, but don’t know where to start, let these stories be your motivation to give it a try.
-If you want to be more self-sufficient but hate cooking, maybe take this time to try out a couple recipes from scratch.
+If you want to be more self-sufficient, maybe take this time to try out a couple recipes.
 Whatever it is, these top 10 homesteading blogs are incredible resources on how to building a life on the land.